 - LexisNexis* (1789- ; only accessible through the U.S. Code citation history notes)

 - FDsys (1994-present)

 - U.S. House of Representatives (current, with archival yearly releases back to 1994)

 - HeinOnline United States Code Library (1925- )

-The availability of state materials in PDF will vary by jurisdiction; consult the Cornell University Law Library Legal Research Engine to locate a state-specific library research guide to legislative history materials.
-Quick access to individual state legislatures is available through the National Conference of State Legislatures' State Legislative Websites.
+The availability of state materials in PDF will vary by jurisdiction; consult the Maurer School of Law at Indiana University State Legislative History Research Guides to locate a state-specific library research guide to legislative history materials.
+Quick access to individual state legislatures is available through the National Conference of State Legislatures’ State Legislative Websites.

 VI.
 Regulations and Administrative Materials